alphagov/govuk-puppet/development-vm/README.md

 * [https://alert.publishing.service.gov.uk](https://alert.publishing.service.gov.uk) (production, restricted to GDS office IP addresses)

 The basic authentication username and password is widely known, so just ask somebody on your team if you don't know it.

-## 11. Troubleshooting

-If you're having trouble with Vagrant or the development VM, there are [troubleshooting tips](https://docs.publishing.service.gov.uk/manual.html) in the dev manual.